raybellwaves/compatsphinxext/README.md

 TODO:
  - Add the source like into the Admonition like it is currently.
+ - Add typing similar to the sphinx todo extention
  - Copy paste to create a networkx-compat.